frankyeh/DSI-Studio-Website/download.md

 DSI Studio has a high version turning rate, and occasionally the computation outcome may be different between versions.
-I would recommend  keepping a local copy of DSI Studio for each research project and update DSI Studio every time if a new project is initiated.
+I would recommend  keeping a local copy of DSI Studio for each research project and updating DSI Studio every time a new project is initiated.

 # Packages